Metropolis of Derkoi: History

 The village of Derkos/Derkoi (modern Durusu or Terkos) is attested since Classical Antiquity, but Emperor Anastasius I (r.
 491–518) raised it to the status of a city and rebuilt it as a forward stronghold for the defence of Constantinople.
 Probably at the same time it was created as an episcopal see ("Bishopric of Derkoi and Chele", Επισκοπή Δέρκων και Χηλής).
 In the first half of the 6th century, the town and the see were known as a stronghold of the Monophysites.
 The Monophysite ascetic Zoora took refuge there after the Council of Constantinople (536).

 The see was a suffragan of the metropolis of Heraclea until the 10th century, when it became an autocephalous archbishopric.
 Bishop Gregory I took part in the Second Council of Nicaea in 787; Macarius I participated in the council of 879, Archbishop Constantine participated in the anti-Jacobite council of 1030, and an unnamed archbishop took part in the Council of Blachernae against John Italos in 1082.
 In 1166, Archbishop John II tried repeatedly, but without success, to have his see moved to nearby Philea.
 An archbishop Michael is attested in a latter of 1177 to the Catholicos of Armenian Cilicia Gregory IV the Young, and an archbishop Gregory in a synod in February 1197.

-In the period of Latin rule in 1204–47, a Catholic bishop was installed over the see (Derkensem), which was subordinated directly to the Latin Patriarch of Constantinople.
+During Latin rule in 1204–47, a Catholic bishop was installed over the see (Derkensem), which was subordinated directly to the Latin Patriarch of Constantinople.

 The anonymous archbishop of Derkoi co-signed the Acts of Union with the Catholic Church in July 1274.
 In 1285, Archbishop Constantine co-signed the tomos against the deposed Patriarch of Constantinople John Bekkos.
 Archbishop Macarius presided over the see in ca. 1289–94, but it seems to have fallen vacant in the early 14th century: during the patriarchate of Nephon I (1310–14), the proceeds of the see were transferred directly to the patriarchal see and, in April 1316, Metropolitan Theodoulos of Nymphaion was appointed acting administrator (proedros).